terrybelinda/Zipcar-Prototype/README.md

 We have used DAO classes to interact with database layer.

 ## MVC Pattern

 We have used Controller classes.
 It is the first point of contact when the request is sent from View.
 Also, we have Model classes for our entities.
-This is how we implemented MVC pattern.

 ## Command Pattern

-We have used ReactJS.
-It has states and there is an event which continuously listens to any change in states.
+We have used ReactJS, which has states and an event which continuously listens to any change in states.
-This is how Command Pattern is used in this project.

 ## Team Contribution